-O6.17 When charging Item 10913 and Item 10914, the optometrist must document the new signs or symptoms or the nature of the progressive disorder suffered by the patient on the patient's record card.
+When charging Item 10913 and Item 10914, the optometrist should document the new signs or symptoms or the nature of the progressive disorder suffered by the patient on the patient's record card.
 Progressive disorders may include conditions such as maculopathy (including age related maculopathy) cataract, corneal dystrophies, glaucoma etc.